-163. Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
+167. Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
 It is the responsibility of the governing body to apply for the certificate for any of their governors who do not already have one.
 Governance is not a regulated activity and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.

-Other school and sixth form college governors
+Sixth form college governors

-Governing bodies can request an enhanced DBS certificate without a barred list check on an individual as part of the appointment process for governors.
+Governing bodies in sixth form colleges can request an enhanced DBS certificate without a barred list check on an individual as part of the appointment process for governors.
 An enhanced DBS certificate (which will include a barred list check) should only be requested if the governor will be engaging in regulated activity.
-This applies equally to volunteer governors who will be engaging in regulated activity and should be treated on the same basis as other volunteers in this respect.
+This applies